morse-simulator/morse/doc/morse/what_new.rst

 The Python bindings for MORSE have been completely rewritten, now supporting a modern asynchronous interface (based on Python 3.2 *futures*).
-It is also deemed as feature complete: it supports discovery of the simulation components, synchronous/asynchronous service invokation (including service cancellation) and synchronous/asynchronous read/write of datastream (#216).
+It is also deemed as feature complete: it supports discovery of the simulation components, synchronous/asynchronous service invocation (including service cancellation) and synchronous/asynchronous read/write of datastream (#216).

 MORSE unit-tests now use this new API.